0333 5330606

 There will be no indirect discrimination if an employer’s actions are justified.
 To establish justification, an employer will need to show that there is a legitimate aim (ie a real business need) and that the PCP is proportionate to that aim.

-Justification must be on objective grounds with an objective balance between the discriminatory effect and the reasonable needs of your employer.
+Justification must be on objective grounds with an objective balance between the discriminatory effect and the reasonable needs of the employer.

 In other words, indirect discrimination occurs where the employee’s employment is subject to an unjustified condition which because of their protected characteristic, the individual finds it more difficult to meet.